Print this page

 8.To prevent the mine from appearing on the Mines page after autorouting, select the Delete after routing check box.

 Note: If you select Delete after routing, you cannot modify the groups that can access the mine.
-Deleting a mine after routing does not remove the mine from Ringtail.
+Deleting a mine after routing does not remove the mine from the application.
 The mine appears in the workflow phase as an assignment.

 9.To create subclusters of similar documents within the clusters of a large document set, select the Route subclusters check box.